To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The "research" was commissioned by the DA in the Western Cape and other provinces are free to use it, said Meyer.

 He said there would be more than one pamphlet with different pictures.
-During gatherings, the story will be told in the form of PowerPoint presentations with 80 slides to show the story in pictures.

 The document is accompanied by a "political narrative", which is a pamphlet of graphic pictures of police brutality under the NP juxtaposed with those of recent years under the ANC government.